MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-map.md

    > [!div class="mx-imgBorder"]
    > ![Edit entities list](media/data-manager-configure-map-edit-customer-entity.png "Edit entities list")

-## Select primary keys and define attribute types
+## Select primary key and define attribute types

 Before completing the matching phase, you need to define the primary key and its attribute type for every added entity.